gazbert/bxbot/README.md

 see the _Installation Guide_ for how to do this.

 ### How do I write my own Exchange Adapter?
-The best place to start is with the Cryptsy Exchange Adapter provided - see the latest [BitstampExchangeAdapter](https://github.com/gazbert/BX-bot/blob/master/src/main/java/com/gazbert/bxbot/core/exchanges/BitstampExchangeAdapter.java) for an example.
+The best place to start is with the Bitstamp Exchange Adapter provided - see the latest [BitstampExchangeAdapter](https://github.com/gazbert/BX-bot/blob/master/src/main/java/com/gazbert/bxbot/core/exchanges/BitstampExchangeAdapter.java) for an example.

 Your adapter must implement the [TradingApi](https://github.com/gazbert/BX-bot/blob/master/src/main/java/com/gazbert/bxbot/core/api/trading/TradingApi.java)